MicrosoftDocs/architecture-center/docs/reference-architectures/apis/protect-apis-content.md

 ## Recommendations

-- This solution focuses on implementing the whole solution, building blocks, and testing API access from inside and outside the API Management virtual network.
-For details on the API Management virtual network integration process, see [Integrate API Management in an internal VNET with Application Gateway](/azure/api-management/api-management-howto-integrate-internal-vnet-appgateway).
+- This solution focuses on implementing the whole solution, and testing API access from inside and outside the API Management virtual network.
+For more information about the API Management virtual network integration process, see [Integrate API Management in an internal VNET with Application Gateway](/azure/api-management/api-management-howto-integrate-internal-vnet-appgateway).

-- Product creation and API configuration in API Management isn't covered here.
-For a comprehensive tutorial, see [Tutorial: Create and publish a product](/azure/api-management/api-management-howto-add-products).
+- This solution doesn't cover product creation and API configuration in API Management.
+For a comprehensive tutorial covering those tasks, see [Tutorial: Create and publish a product](/azure/api-management/api-management-howto-add-products).

-- To communicate with private resources in the back end, Application Gateway and API Management must be in the same virtual network.
-This solution assumes you already have a virtual network set up with your own resources.
-The solution creates two subnets for Application Gateway and API Management.
+- To communicate with private resources in the back end, Application Gateway and API Management must be in the same virtual network as the resources.
+Before implementing the solution, set up a virtual network for your resources.
+The solution creates two subnets, for Application Gateway and API Management.

 - The private, internal deployment model allows API Management to connect to an existing virtual network, making it reachable from the inside of that network context.
-This feature requires either **Development** or **Production** API Management tiers.
+To enable this feature, deploy either the **Development** or **Production** API Management tiers.

 - Application Gateway requires PFX certificates for SSL termination.
-These certificates should be in place before you implement the solution.
+Make sure these certificates are in place before you implement the solution.

-- You can manage certificates and passwords in [Azure Key Vault](/azure/key-vault/general/basic-concepts).
+- Manage certificates and passwords in [Azure Key Vault](/azure/key-vault/general/basic-concepts).

-- You can use [CNAME entries](/azure/dns/dns-web-sites-custom-domain) to personalize interactions with the services.
+- To personalize interactions with the services, you can use [CNAME entries](/azure/dns/dns-web-sites-custom-domain).

-- Other services can deliver the same level of firewall and Web Application Firewall (WAF) protection:
+- You can use other services to deliver the same level of firewall and Web Application Firewall (WAF) protection:

   - [Azure Front Door](/azure/frontdoor/front-door-overview)
   - [Azure Firewall](/azure/firewall/overview)